kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 We've used a number of CRDs, Custom Resource Definitions, previously.
 They are a way to extend Kubernetes with our own Resources.
 So let us do just that and extend Kubernetes!
 There's another option for [API Aggregation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) but that's left outside of the course.

 We'll want a resource that counts down to 0.
-And a controller that makes sure that countdowns at 0 are removed.
 So let's start by defining a resource called "Countdown" - as a template I'll use one provided by the [docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).

 **resourcedefinition.yaml**
 ```yaml